 The most important part of the job search is each candidate’s personal effort.
 Dual Career assistance is meant to augment the employment search, not to replace it.

 Academic Positions are challenging to secure; applicants are advised to share the employment goals of the spouse or partner as early as possible in the hiring process.
 Time to evaluate, negotiate and secure a second academic opportunity is of upmost importance.
 Once the spouse or partner’s employment goals are known, the Dean or Dual Career Consultant investigate possible opportunities.
 If a match or potential opportunity exists, the spouse or partner is then introduced to the department.
 The ability to place a spouse or partner is dependent upon the availability of positions, departmental priorities, and the competitiveness of the application.
 While placement is enhanced and encouraged, employment is not guaranteed.
 To support hiring of dual career spouses or partner, the Provost may provide competitive funding to partially support hiring within departments or between schools at USC.

 If candidates choose not to include the spousal hire in the primary hire’s negotiations, they may contact Debbie Jones, Dual Career Consultant for confidential consultations to inquire of potential opportunities.
 If an academic match is not available at USC, Ms. Jones may assist in searching for opportunities in the greater Los Angeles area.
-Ms. Jones is located in the Office of the Vice Provost for Academic and Faculty Affairs and may be reached by phone (213) 740-7641 or email firstname.lastname@example.org.
+Ms. Jones is located in the Office of the Executive Vice Provost, Academic and Faculty Affairs and may be reached by phone (213) 740-7641 or email firstname.lastname@example.org.
 All inquiries and conversations are confidential.

 Searches include, but are not limited to the following institutions.

 - CSLA, CSLB, CSUF, CSUN,